staerkjoe/Thesis_IT_TicketClassification/README.md

 Three labelling strategies are benchmarked against a 50-ticket human-adjudicated gold standard (Cohen's κ = 0.434).
 S\* is shown to be a statistically significant predictor of external label validity (Spearman ρ = 0.31–0.41, p < 0.05).

-### Stage II — Knowledge Distillation via QLoRA
+### Stage II: Knowledge Distillation via QLoRA

-Two open-weight decoder models are fine-tuned on the silver corpus using **QLoRA** — updating only ~0.9% of parameters on a single NVIDIA A100 GPU:
+Two open-weight decoder models are fine-tuned on the silver corpus using **QLoRA**, updating only ~0.9% of parameters on a single NVIDIA A100 GPU:

 | Student Model | Parameters updated | Training time | Full-label agreement |
 |---|---|---|---|